Frequently Asked Questions and your Volunteering

 Will my travel costs be reimbursed when volunteering for a community organisation?

 Yes.
 We require all of our Partner Organisations to agree to certain Service Standards before we advertise their roles, and this includes reimbursing travel expenses to and from placement, and lunch expenses if the volunteering is a full day.
-For some one-off events the Students’ Union will cover your travel expenses.
+For some one-off events and regular opportunities we will cover your travel expenses.
 Please see details on how to claim back travel expenses here.
+We want to make sure that you are never out of pocket for the volunteering you find through us.

-Yes.
-We require all of our Partner Organisations to agree to certain Service Standards before we advertise their roles, and this includes accepting full liability for volunteers on placement through a sufficient insurance policy.
+We require all of our Partner Organisations to agree to our recruiter Service Standards before we advertise their roles, and this includes accepting full liability for volunteers on placement and providing you with all necessary and appropriate training to confidently volunteer in their setting.

 I have a problem with my organisation.
 Who do I turn to?